Eugeny/reconfigure/_sources/docs/architecture/trees.txt

 Config text
 ===========

 This is a raw content, as read from the config file.
-It is fed to :ref:`Parsers <parser>` to produce the :ref:`Node trees<node-tree>`.
+It is fed to :ref:`Parsers <parser>` to produce the :ref:`Syntax trees<node-tree>`.

 .. _node-tree:

-Node trees
+Syntax trees
 ==========

-Node tree is an object tree built from :class:`reconfigure.nodes.Node` objects, representing the syntax structure of the file.
+Syntax tree is an object tree built from :class:`reconfigure.nodes.Node` objects, representing the syntax structure of the file.
 This is very similar to Abstract Syntax Trees.

-Node trees are produced by :ref:`Parser` classes.
+Syntax trees are produced by :ref:`Parser` classes.

 Example::